jcfranco/geodev-webinar-2018-building-your-own-widget/slides/index.md

 ## Styling Recap

+- We use Sass for our Widgets
 - Sass makes it easier to...           <!-- .element: class="fragment" data-fragment-index="1" -->
   - Restyle                            <!-- .element: class="fragment" data-fragment-index="2" -->
   - Organize                           <!-- .element: class="fragment" data-fragment-index="2" -->
   - Write less code :)                 <!-- .element: class="fragment" data-fragment-index="2" -->
+- Use what you like <!-- .element: class="fragment" data-fragment-index="3" -->

 ---